 Zhang, J. W., & Chen, S. (in press).
 From me to you: Self-compassion predicts acceptance of own and others’ imperfections.
 Personality & Social Psychology Bulletin.

 Benedetti, A., & Chen, S. (2018).
 High CEO-to-worker pay ratios negatively impact consumer and employee perceptions of companies.
 Journal of Experimental Social Psychology, 79, 378-393.

 Chen, S. (2018).
 Give yourself a break: The power of self-compassion.
 Harvard Business Review, 96, 116-123. https://hbr.org/2018/09/give-yourself-a-break-the-power-of-self-compassion

-Guinote, A., & Chen, S. (in press).
+Guinote, A., & Chen, S. (2018).
 Power as active self: From acquisition to the expression and use of power.
-In K. Deaux & M. Snyder (Eds.), Oxford Handbook of Personality and Social Psychology (2nd edition, pp. XXX-XXX).
+In K. Deaux & M. Snyder (Eds.), Oxford Handbook of Personality and Social Psychology (2nd edition, pp. 645-668).
 New York: Oxford University Press.

 Gordon, A. M., & Chen, S. (2016).
 Do you get where I’m coming from?: Perceived understanding buffers against the negative impact of conflict on relationship satisfaction.
 Journal of Personality & Social Psychology, 110, 239-260.